aloxe/huwindty/src/pages/documentation/images.md

 }
 ```

 Markdown pages are parsed with `mdLib` and images are handled with the `mdLib.renderer.rules.image` rule.
-Then the `eleventyImageTransformPlugin` plugin takes care of rendering the responsive code as defined unsing `eleventy-img`.
+Then the `eleventyImageTransformPlugin` plugin takes care of rendering the responsive code as defined using `eleventy-img`.

-It is even simplier in HTML pages, as the `eleventyImageTransformPlugin` plugin takes all images in the code to make them responsive.
+It is even simpler in HTML pages, as the `eleventyImageTransformPlugin` plugin takes all images in the code to make them responsive.
 Even images in the layout files are handled.

-It is also possible to use the shortcode defined in `eleventyConfig.addShortcode("Picture"` .
+It is also possible to use the shortcode defined in `eleventyConfig.addShortcode("Picture"…`.
 This method allows you to define several options to display the image.
-Only the `alt` tag is compulsory, but you can also override the default width and formats of your image to fit with the specific design of your HTML page.
+Only the `alt` attribute is compulsory, but you can also override the default width and formats of your image to fit the specific design of your HTML page.

 ## Responsive picture shortcode

-To get a step by step understanding of what the eleventy-img plugin is used to create a shortcode that generates the images and provides the right code You can read [How to optimize images on eleventy (11ty)](https://dev.to/22mahmoud/how-to-optimize-and-lazyload-images-on-eleventy-11ty-206h) which was freely adapted to Huwindty.
-You may want to add the lazy-loading and the blurry effect if you want.
+To get a step-by-step understanding of how the eleventy-img plugin is used to create a shortcode that generates the images and provides the correct code, you can read [How to optimize images on eleventy (11ty)](https://dev.to/22mahmoud/how-to-optimize-and-lazyload-images-on-eleventy-11ty-206h), which has been freely adapted for Huwindty.
+You may want to add lazy loading and the blurry effect if you wish.

 An example is available on the Huwindty home page